f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 .. image:: images/nim_metrics.png

-Now that you are familar with viewing metrics of the NGINX Plus instance in NMS, we'll continue to the next lab.
+Now that you are familiar with viewing metrics of the NGINX Plus instance in NMS, we'll continue to the next lab.